In this guide, we’ll show you some seriously ACTIONABLE tips that will save you money when the time comes to buy a new iPhone…

 That is manageable for most, especially when you consider the main benefit of buying a phone outright: cheaper data and calls!

 When you buy outright, you can pick and choose which carrier you go with.
-You’re not locked into lengthy agreements, meaning you can move to another provider if they offer a better deal, and this means your monthly data/calls costs will be significantly lower.
+You’re not locked into lengthy agreements, meaning you can move to another provider if they offer a better deal, and this means your monthly data/call costs will be significantly lower.
 For instance, say you’re with Verizon but T-Mobile starts doing truly unlimited data for 40% less.
 Normally, you’d have to wait for your contract to end.
 Not for you though; you’re free to switch as soon as a better deal comes along.

 If you want unlimited data, the freedom to move whenever the mood takes you, and lower monthly costs for running your phone, buying an iPhone outright is 100% the way to go – and Best Buy’s 0% APR finance is a very good offer.
 As with cars, it’s slightly more cash-intensive than leasing but you’re the owner of the phone at the end and, providing you keep it in good knick, you’ll be able to sell it for around 70% of its original value and then use this money to buy a new iPhone.
 Simple, right?